Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering

 \subsection{Visual Question Answering (VQA)}

-Malinowski \emph{et al.} \cite{malinowski2014multi} made an early attempt at solving the VQA task.
+Malinowski \emph{et al.} made an early attempt at solving the VQA task \cite{malinowski2014multi}.
 Since then, solving the VQA task has received increasing attention from the communities of computer vision and natural language processing.
 Most existing VQA approaches can be classified into the following three categories: (a) the coarse joint-embedding models \cite{zhou2015simple,antol2015vqa,kim2016multimodal}; (b) the fine-grained joint-embedding models with attention \cite{andreas2016learning,lu2016hierarchical,fukui2016multimodal,ilievski2016focused,nam2016dual}; (c) the external knowledge based models \cite{wang2015explicit,wu2016ask}.

 The coarse joint-embedding models are the most straightforward solution for VQA.
 Image and question are first represented as global features and then integrated to predict the answer.
 Zhou \emph{et al.} proposed a baseline approach for the VQA task by using the concatenation of the image CNN features and the question BoW (bag-of-words) features, and a linear classifier is learned to predict the answer \cite{zhou2015simple}.
+Wang \emph{et al.} perform a detailed analysis on the modeling of questions using CNN to obtain better question representations for VQA \cite{wang2017learning}.
 Some approaches introduce more complex deep models, e.g., LSTM networks \cite{antol2015vqa} or residual networks \cite{kim2016multimodal}, to tackle the VQA task in an end-to-end fashion.